sanjayws/OMNIGuides/Creating-a-super-admin-and-accessing-sidekiq.md

 ```
 2) Access `yourchatwoot.com/super_admin`

-3) authenticate and you can find sidekiq option on the sidebar
+3) Authenticate and you can find Sidekiq option on the sidebar